kianweil/portfolio/python/machine_learning/supervised_learning/logistic_regression/recruitment/README.md

-# Predicting Hiring Decisions with Binomial Logistic Regression
+# Predicting hiring decisions with binomial logistic regression

 - **Description**: Fit a model to predict hiring decisions based on candidate features to enhance hiring efficiency and identify areas for improvement in the hiring process
 - **Libraries**: pandas, matplotlib, seaborn, sklearn